asszem/AndrasCommander/README.md

 - [x] Display files from a directory
     - [x] Highlight the first file
 - [ ] Implement VIM like keystroke detection (normal mode)
-    - [ ] Display pressed key
+    - [x] Display pressed key
     - [ ] Handle single and multiple keystrokes
-    - [ ] VIM like: be able to move the cursor with "j"/"k"
+    - [x] VIM like: be able to move the cursor with "j"/"k"
     - [ ] VIM like: be able to move the cursor to the top/bottom with "gg"/"G"
+- [ ] Scrollpane viewport follows cursor
 - [ ] Execute the highlighted file when "Enter" key pressed
 - [ ] Save the current directory and start AC in it at next launch